-QNX, QNX CAR, Neutrino, Momentics, Aviage, Foundry27 are trademarks of BlackBerry Limited that are registered and/or used in certain jurisdictions, and used under license by QNX Software Systems Limited.
+QNX, QNX CAR, Momentics, Neutrino, and Aviage are trademarks of BlackBerry Limited, which are registered and/or used in certain jurisdictions, and used under license by QNX Software Systems Limited.
 All other trademarks belong to their respective owners.

-Electronic edition published: Monday, April 14, 2014
+Electronic edition published: March 31, 2015

-Table of Contents
+Contents

 About This Guide 5

 Typographical conventions 6

 Technical support 8

-Chanter 1.
-Multimedia Architecture Q

-Chapter 1: Multimedia Architecture
+Chapter 1: Multimedia Architecture 9

-Device detection and information retrieval 13
+Chapter 2: Device detection and information retrieval 13

-- 13 15
+Chapter 3: Metadata synchronization and retrieval 15

+Chapter 4: Media playback 17

+Index 19